kirosama2/kirosama2-custom-detection-sagemaker/README.md

 # Kirosama2's Custom Object Detection with SageMaker

-The project showcases how to create a custom object detection model
+The project showcases how to create a custom object detection model to track objects' pre